Table of Contents

 Erectile dysfunction can have a substantial effect on a man’s personal life, affecting over 30 million men in the United States.
 Many factors can bring on this condition and they vary from person to person.
 Lifestyle choices and pre-existing illnesses play a large role in ED.
 These are the most common causes of ED, but for some men, psychological issues are the root of their problem.

 Those with erectile dysfunction have a problem getting and maintaining an erection during sexual intercourse.
-There are several oral medications like Viagra and Cialis that can stimulate blood flow to the penis during sexual stimulation, but oral medications may only fix part of the problem.
+There are several oral medications like generic Viagra and generic Cialis that can stimulate blood flow to the penis during sexual stimulation, but oral medications may only fix part of the problem.
 Read on to learn more about the physical and psychological causes related to erectile dysfunction.

 Physical causes of ED